Download the full PDF for West Virginia

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in West Virginia rose to 54.4 percent in September from 54.3 percent in the prior month.
+The labor force participation rate in West Virginia fell to 54 percent in May from 54.1 percent in the prior month.

 West Virginia ranks 51st in the nation.